SS Nevasa

-This article is primarily about the third ship to bear this name, however there were two previous ships : SS Nevasa (1884 to 1909) and HMT/HMHS Nevasa (1913 to 1948).
+This article is primarily about the third ship to bear this name; however, there were two previous ships: SS Nevasa (1884 to 1909) and HMT/HMHS Nevasa (1913 to 1948).
 All three ships were operated by the British India Steam Navigation Company.

 SS Nevasa, also known as HMT Nevasa, was a British troopship built on the River Clyde, Scotland, in 1955 by Barclay, Curle & Co.
 Ltd. with financial support from the British Government and launched on 30 November 1955.

-The name is thought to have come from a town (now a city) in Ahmednagar, India.
+The name is thought to have come from Nevasa, a town (now a city) in Ahmednagar, India.
 There is an alternative possibility, that it was derived from a corruption of Naivasha, a town and lake northwest of Nairobi, Kenya.

 The ship was the first troopship built since the end of the Second World War and the largest troopship at that time to be built in the United Kingdom.
 She entered trooping service in July 1956, shortly before the Suez Crisis and from then until October 1962 was continuously employed in reinforcing and relieving British garrisons in the Far and Middle East.

 In 1962 she was withdrawn from government service and laid up until 1965 when she was converted to an educational cruise ship.
 She was sold in 1975 for scrap having completed almost 200 cruises with 188,000 students sailing 745,000 miles (1,200,000 km).

-Design and Construction
+Design and construction

 The Nevasa was owned by the British India Steam Navigation Company (BI) and as originally built had a gross registered tonnage of 20,527 tons.
 New features for a troopship included Denny-Brown stabilisers to reduce rolling in rough seas and bunks rather than hammocks for the troops.
 The Nevasa had the capacity to accommodate 500 officers and their families and 1,000 NCOs and men on the troop decks.
 There were eight large dormitories fitted with three tier bunks and a smaller dormitory for NCO’s.
 In an emergency her capacity could be increased by adding a fourth bunk to the existing three tier bunks.
 The ship’s company was 409 Officers and Ratings.

 She was delivered to BI in July 1956 commencing a 15-year charter with the British Ministry of Transport as HMT Nevasa.
 Known as the “Centenary Ship” because she was delivered 100 years after BI was founded and was their largest ship.
 Under charter, she did not show the BI funnel colours but the yellow funnel of the trooping service.

 Nevasa was powered by two sets of three-stage Parsons (Pametrada) steam turbines driving twin screw propellers with a service speed of 17 knots.
 Steam was generated from four water tube boilers heated by fuel oil.